IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 Reaching a point of near-zero velocity is a real phenomenon, and occurs when making any significant change breaks another part of the system, which when changed breaks yet another part of the system, and so on.
 The web of changes eventually becomes too complex and risky, and the developer has no choice but to roll back.
 This is unfortunately the state of most large (_legacy_) systems.

+#### How Intent Architect helps: automated patterns

+Intent Architect's Module system allows developers to codify, package and ultimately automate code structures and design patterns.
+Architectural code is ideally suited to be automated because of it's patternized nature.
+This means that developers can use Intent Architect's automation systems to generate and manage their architecture, thus reducing it's cost of implementation by orders of magnitude.

+Automated source code has the same cost regardless of whether the patterns are simple or complex.
+Even Proof of Concepts and MVPs (Minimum Viable Products) can be built with production-ready, enterprise-grade architecture, and it would cost less than the most unsophisticated architecture being coded by hand.

 ### 2. Software entropy

 _"As a system is modified, its disorder, or entropy, tends to increase.
 This is known as software entropy."_ ~ [Software entropy, Wikipedia](https://en.wikipedia.org/wiki/Software_entropy)